Metaprogramming

 }

 The work is offloaded to the tuple_element class template, out of which we retrieve both the type of the element and the element itself.
-But since get is implemented as a function template, we can rely on argument deduction for its second template parameter:

 Example: Multidimensional Arrays